Lettuce

 Growing

 Lettuce grows best in the sun, but not in high heat.
 The high heat of summer can cause lettuce to bolt, which is when the lettuce goes from a nice short rosette of leaves to a tall flowering seed head.
 And the worst part is when this happens the lettuce becomes bitter.
 Also, high summer soil temperatures can prevent some varieties from germinating.
-So, find a place that has sun but won’t get too hot, a bit of shade wouldn’t be a bad thing.
+So, find a place that has sun but won’t get too hot, a bit of shade wouldn’t be a bad thing, such as an east, or morning, sun area.
 Also make sure that the soil is nutrient rich and well drained, never waterlogged.
 Consider amending your soil with an organic fertilizer.
 Lettuce and other salad greens are well suited to growing in containers and grow-bags, which also has the benefit of being able to move them about to get the best growing conditions.

 Sow seeds from mid-spring to late summer.
 The easiest way to sow the tiny seeds of salad greens is to sprinkle them lightly on the soil surface then finely cover with about 1 cm of soil.
 As the seed germinate, thin out some seedlings and add them to your salad.
 This gives more room for the remaining plants to grow.
 Thin seedlings as soon as the first true leaves appear and continue until the plants are 30cm apart.
 Water when the soil is dry, preferably in the early morning.
 This gives the plant more time to absorb the water and helps to keep the slugs away (who like moist evening conditions).
 Early in the year sparrows can be a problem as they find young lettuce plants irresistible.
 Protect with Remay cloth, chicken wire or something to physically keep the birds from your crop.